tarikdelikktas/tarikdelikktas/README.md

 ## Hi There 👋

-It's **Tarik Deliktas** and I'm a Senior Test Automation Engineer on Architect - DevOps - Cloud and expanding my skillset to AI platfroms.
+It's **Tarik Deliktas** and I'm a Senior Test Automation Engineer, experienced on Test Automation Architect, closely work with DevOps and responsible to run test workflows on Cloud platfomrs.
+Moreover, eager to expand my skillset to work with AI platfroms.
 <p> I live in Silicon Valley at California, U.S.A and love to work on complex problems, challenging products and always open to learn new tech stacks.
 <p> ...and coffee lover ☕